About Fetal Surgery for Spina Bifida (Myelomeningocele, MMC)

 Babies who undergo prenatal repair of MMC will be delivered in the Garbose Family Special Delivery Unit (SDU), the world’s first delivery unit within a pediatric hospital created specifically for healthy mothers carrying babies diagnosed with birth defects.
 The SDU not only allows the most advanced care for neonates immediately upon delivery, it allows you and your baby to remain together in the same hospital for the duration of your care.

-After your baby is born, he will stay in the N/IICU where he will be closely monitored by a multidisciplinary team of specialists who are experienced in caring for babies born with spina bifida.
+After your baby is born, they will stay in the N/IICU where they will be closely monitored by a multidisciplinary team of specialists who are experienced in caring for babies born with spina bifida.
 This team includes neurosurgery, urology, orthopaedics, physical therapy and others from the Spina Bifida Program.

 Here’s what you can expect during your baby’s N/IICU stay: